Hackthings/BookMyFood/README.md

   <img src="app/assets/images/logo.png" alt="BookMyFood" width=100px height=100px>
   BookMyFood
 </h1>
+THIS IS A SAMPLE APPLICATION FOR MSCI HACKATHON 2019

 This README would normally document whatever steps are necessary to get the application up and running.